cse163/book/book_source/source/module-9-miscellaneous-topics/lesson-27-reading-ethics-in-data-science/index.md

 We will discuss ethics in data science.
 Since this is not a philosophy class, we are not quite able to discuss frameworks of ethics or define a bunch of terms (although they are essential, they aren't our expertise).
 Instead, we will focus on studying ways data science can go wrong as a series of case studies.
 These case studies aren't comprehensive of all ways data science can go wrong, but can hopefully act as reference points or reminders when exploring your applications.

-In this reading, we will talk about 5 applications of data science.
+In this reading, we will talk about 5 applications of data science to real-world problems:

-- A "gaydar" that predicts sexual orientation from a picture of someone's face
+- An AI tool that looks at a picture of someone's face to predict if they are likely to commit a crime in the future

-- Uber's "Rides of Glory" blog post
+- Two companies making a map showing how people traveled during the pandemic

 - Using machine learning to help with prison sentencing

-- Automatically detecting potholes in a city.
+- Automatically detecting potholes in a city

 - Facial Recognition